 v.
 Scientific apparatus, etc.

-Things is receiving wide recognition, but intellectual education to be derived from Books is still for the most part to seek.
+The value of this education by Things is receiving wide recognition, but intellectual education to be derived from Books is still for the most part to seek.

 An Educational Manifesto, Charlotte Mason